Eno Sarris is one of baseball’s leading analytics writers. I am not.

-Eno and I met to discuss his career, how analytics have changed baseball writing, his relationship with Stats Perform’s advanced analytics team, and where he sees the industry going as technology becomes more of a part of the game.
+Eno and I met to discuss his career, how analytics have changed baseball writing and where he sees the industry going as technology becomes more of a part of the game.

 Here’s the conversation in its entirety: